What Role Does Technology Play in Dementia Care?

 1. Phone Calendar Prompts, Free

 Calendar prompts can be set on a mobile phone to give people alerts at scheduled times.
-The alerts may set to remind the person to take their medication or to attend a Doctors appointment.
-Relatives and friends are also able to change and add to their loved ones calendars from their own electronic devices.
+The alerts may remind the person to take their medication or to attend a Doctor's appointment.
+Relatives and friends can also add to and update their loved ones' calendars from their own electronic devices.

-A huge advantage of phone calendar prompts is that it helps people who struggle with their memory to keep on track of important tasks and appointments without worrying about forgetting about them.
-Reminders can either be set for one-off appointments, or they can be set to go off at a certain time everyday.
+A significant advantage of phone calendar prompts is that they help individuals with memory difficulties keep track of important tasks and appointments without worrying about forgetting them.
+Reminders can be set for one-off appointments or to occur at a specific time every day.

-Motion sensors can be installed around the home.
-These can be set to give pre-recorded voice prompts when movement is sensed.
-People may wish to place a motion sensor by their front door so that they are reminded to lock the door when they leave or return to their house.
+Motion sensors can be installed around the home and set to give pre-recorded voice prompts when movement is sensed.
+For example, people may wish to place a motion sensor by their front door so that they are reminded to lock the door when they leave or return home.

 Medication Aids

-Automatic pill dispensers are very suitable for people who are in the more advanced stages of dementia.
-The pill dispensers are pre-filled and programmed by a pharmacist or somebody who is close to the individual.
+Automatic pill dispensers are very suitable for people in the more advanced stages of dementia.
+They are pre-filled and programmed by a pharmacist or somebody close to the individual.
 Once the pill dispenser has been filled, it is locked.
 An alarm will then sound at the right time for the pills to be taken.
-The automated pill dispenser can be set so that friends and family will be alerted if the pills have not been taken.
+The automated pill dispenser can be set to alert friends and family if the pills have not been taken.

-The benefits of automatic pill dispensers are colossal as they ensure that the person is taking their medication on the right day and at the right time, helps to prevent medication errors, and provides peace of mind to carers and person with dementia.
+The benefits of automatic pill dispensers are substantial, as they ensure that the person takes their medication on the right day and at the right time, help prevent medication errors, and provide peace of mind to caregivers and the person with dementia.

 Safety Aids